 – Dr. Sun Yat-sen’s Mausoleum – is a burial site of Dr. Sun Yat-sen, the great pioneer of China’s democratic revolution and the “Father of the Republic of China”.
 Led by Dr. Sun, the Chinese people brought down the rule of the Qing Dynasty and ended 2000 years of the feudal monarchy system.
 This change took the people of China into the modern age.
 The mausoleum was constructed from 1926 to 1929.

-To get to the Purple Mountain, take the metro line number 2 to Xiamafang station for Dr. Sun Yat-sen’s mausoleum, however to Xiaoling station for the Ming Dynasty mausoleum.
-There are buses that will take you to these sights or you can take a sightseeing vehicle.
-These are all available right outside these two metro stations.
+To get to the Purple Mountain, take the metro line number 2 to Xiamafang station for Dr. Sun Yat-sen’s mausoleum, but to Xiaoling station for the Ming Dynasty mausoleum.
+There are buses that will take you to these sites or you can take a sightseeing vehicle.
+These are all available right outside the two metro stations.
 Certainly, it is all well organised and very easy to manage.

-Before I finish this post, I would also like to mention one other important event from Nanjing’s recent history.
-I did not know anything about it before I went to Nanjing, however my Chinese friends told me about it.
+Before I finish this post, I would also like to mention one other important event from the Nanjing’s recent history.
+I did not know anything about this event before I went to Nanjing, however my Chinese friends told me about it.

-The massacre started on 13 December 1937, the day that the Japanese army captured Nanjing and lasted for six weeks.
+The massacre started on 13 December 1937, the day when the Japanese army captured Nanjing and it lasted for six weeks.
 During that period, soldiers of the Imperial Japanese Army disarmed Chinese soldiers, committed widespread rape and looting and murdered between 40000 and 300000 Chinese civilians.
 This is a very touchy subject for the people in Nanjing.
-Nevertheless, they still seem to clearly remember it and consequently honour the victims of this gruesome crime.
+They still seem to clearly remember it and consequently honour the victims of this gruesome crime.